 Since the introduction of the General Data Privacy Regulation (GDPR) in 2016, data privacy has become a hot topic for businesses across the world.
-The first US-based regulation, the California Consumer Privacy Act (CCPA) went into effect earlier this year, and similar bills are on the way in states across the country.
+The first US-based regulation, the California Consumer Privacy Act (CCPA) is now in effect, and similar bills are on the way in states across the country.

 Master data management (MDM) is the best solution for any company required to abide by data privacy laws.
 At its core, MDM is a framework for systematic organization across all areas of a company.
 Everything related to data—infrastructure, processes, and people—is analyzed, organized, and continuously managed.
 This ongoing maintenance keeps the business well-positioned for any data subject requests or new regulations.
 However, adopters of the framework experience additional benefits as outlined below.